 There is a condition called meibomitis.
 This is nothing but an infection of the meibomian glands.
 It occurs because of poor hygiene of the eyelid margins.
 Meibomitis is a precursor to a stye.
 It thus becomes important to treat meibomitis.

 Treatment is somewhat similar to a stye treatment.

 Even though we may stop the ointment usage after 1-2 weeks it is important that one continues the hot fomentation for longer periods of time to prevent styes from recurring.

 Some patients come in with recurrent styes.
-Usually these are recurring styes and there is nothing more to it.
-Sometimes however, these are not styes and may point to something more sinister.
+Usually, these are recurring styes and there is nothing more to them.
+One should do warm compresses every day so that the styes reduce overall.
+One may even get multiple styes in a row.
+Sometimes, however, these are not styes and may point to something more sinister.
 If a stye is recurring at the same location your eye doctor may suggest a biopsy of the area.
 This biopsy is suggested because your eye doctor may suspect a malignant eyelid condition.
-Ofcourse more often these are benign eyelid lesions but it is important to confirm the diganosis with a biopsy.
+Of course, more often these are benign eyelid lesions but it is important to confirm the diagnosis with a biopsy.